Uravadum Nenjam: Production

 The story of Uravadum Nenjam was conceived by Shanmugapriyan and prepared in 30 minutes.
 He also wrote the screenplay.
 It was adapted from his stage play Vilimbu.
+The film was launched on 21 April 1976 at Vauhini Studios and it was the debut production venture of Sri Vishnupriya Creations.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.

 Reception

 According to Sivakumar, the film failed at the box-office as audience felt the film did not have the right ending.